bluedge/microevent.js/README.md

 # Bluedge version
-Simply mapping node.js EventEmmiter method names by adding some alias.
+- Mapping node.js EventEmmiter method names.
+- Remove the method alias as it wont work in all situations.